confluentinc/demo-trust/demo.md

     ```
     (use the trust demo password you set up in Okta)

+    > You only see one environment right now because of the permissions Priya has.
+In the real world, these would be called things like Development, Staging, and Production.
+Priya has the power to manage this environment, so let's create a cluster.

 ## Bring Your Own Key

 4. Go to "Add cluster" to show BYOK option.
 Cancel and select `trust-demo` dedicated cluster.

+    > Confluent Cloud allows you to bring your own encryption key if you're the kind of company that likes more control over your security posture.

+    > For now, let's go back to the cluster that's already running.

+6. Go back to the `trust-demo` cluster.

 ## Elastic Scalability